xmos/xmath_walkthrough/doc/stage8.md

   // We happen to know a priori that samples coming in will have a fixed
   // exponent of input_exp, and there's no reason to change it, so we'll just
   // use that.
-  // TODO -- Randomize the exponent to simulate receiving differently-scaled
-  // frames?
   frame_in->exp = -31;

   for(int k = 0; k < FRAME_SIZE; k++)